The Six Shooter: Adaptation

-James Stewart filmed a television pilot episode titled "The Windmill" featuring Barbara Hale, John McIntire and Edgar Buchanan but it somehow failed to sell.
+James Stewart filmed a television pilot episode titled The Windmill featuring Barbara Hale, John McIntire, and Edgar Buchanan, but it somehow failed to sell.
 A perfect copy of the episode exists, however.
-The program was later successfully adapted for television in 1957 with John Payne as the star; by that time, Stewart's career had completely recovered from his initial postwar slump and he was no longer available.
+The program was later successfully adapted for television in 1957 with John Payne as the star; by that time, Stewart's career had completely recovered from his initial postwar slump, and he was no longer available.
 An article in a trade publication reported that 39 "half-hour tv films" would be produced "for a series titled The Six Shooter."
 Frank Burt was the consultant for all episodes of the adaptation.
 The pilot episode, titled "The Restless Gun", aired on 29 March 1957 as an episode of the anthology series Schlitz Playhouse of Stars.
-John Payne, who would go on to star in the series, played the lead character, Britt Ponsett.
-But by the time the series, also called The Restless Gun, debuted the following fall, the main character's name had been changed to Vint Bonner, "a slightly altered rendition of Britt Ponset".
+John Payne, who went on to star in the series, played the lead character, Britt Ponsett.
+By the time the series, also called The Restless Gun, debuted the following fall, though, the main character's name had been changed to Vint Bonner, "a slightly altered rendition of Britt Ponset".